conan-io/docs/extending/custom_build_helper.rst

 ----------------------------------------

-If Conan doesn't have a build helper for the build tool you are using, you can create a custom build helper with the help of :ref:`python_requires`.
+If Conan doesn't have a build helper for the build tool you are using, you can create a custom build helper with the :ref:`python_requires`.
 You can create a package defining the build helper for that build tool and reuse it later in the consumers importing the build helper as a *Python requires*.